 But only if it is used in conjunction with correct settings on a machine that is suitable for the job.

-People sometimes buy - or are sold - materials without checking whether it can be cut on their plotter (or on any plotter) and misled by some material suppliers to believe they can obtain a miraculous blade that will extract heavyweight performance from a lightweight machine.
+People sometimes buy materials without checking whether it can be cut on their plotter (or on any plotter) and misled by some material suppliers to believe they can obtain a miraculous blade that will extract heavyweight performance from a lightweight machine.

 Unfortunately there are no “magic” blades.